Cultivating Abundance for People, Plants and Wildlife

 Hi, I’m Daron—restoration ecologist, lifelong gardener, and founder of Growing with Nature.

 Growing with Nature is all about bringing the wild back, and cultivating abundance for people, plants and wildlife.

 A lot of people get depressed when they think about the environmental challenges we’re up against.
 Habitat loss, climate breakdown, the insect apocalypse—there’s a lot to be upset about.

 But I’m hopeful.

 Because I see nature's capacity for regeneration every day

-I help restore the Puget Sound for my day job, helping to heal degraded landscapes most people have given up on, and transforming them into thriving living systems.
+I work in environmental restoration for my day job, helping to heal degraded landscapes most people have given up on, and transforming them into thriving living systems.